Thyroid

 1. Iodine Deficiency:

-A lack of iodine can cause the thyroid gland to enlarge in an attempt to compensate for the reduced hormone production, leading to goiter formation.
+Insufficient iodine intake can cause the thyroid gland to enlarge as it attempts to compensate for reduced hormone production, resulting in goiter formation.

 Types of Thyroid Disorders

-A condition where the thyroid gland doesn’t produce enough thyroid hormones (T3 and T4), leading to a slow metabolism and various symptoms like fatigue, weight gain, and depression.
+A condition where the thyroid gland does not produce enough thyroid hormones (T3 and T4), leading to slowed metabolic activity and symptoms such as fatigue, weight gain, and low mood.

 Causes: